maxbisesi/LearnOrDie_4/readme.txt

 Jurome
 Jurome

-- Avatar db object table
--rank up
+-rank up( algorithm on login )
-  - rank up pop up
+  -- rank up pop up
--svgs
+- define how weapons, avatar, character, and rank interact.
+- weapons
 -profile
   cutomize color scheme
   Or is this determined by birthstar and rank ?
 - create card sets
 - badges
-- weapons
-- unlockables gaff
+- unlockables (gaff)
-- youtube tab.
--typescript
+-svgs

 Can't calculate Rank based on points, if you miss a question you lose points so how would that affect rank ?
 Maybe a badge can be given by acheiving a certain total points.
 But rank should be a more complex calculation.